delahee/haxe.opt/answer_to_at_santinellival.md

 In the end, I totally get that an indie team that do not want to get into profiling could skip haxe frameworks.
 They are really powerful but really require you to get engage with the team and be ready to hack bits here and there even in the compiler to get the job done.

+Update 1: inline function new is now fixed and unit tested so enjoy!